zerynth/docs/docs/reference/guide/docs/seqmap.md

 * From an iterable of integers: `bytes([1,2,3])`

 Since 2 hexadecimal digits correspond precisely to a single byte, hexadecimal numbers are a commonly used format for describing binary data.

-Since bytes objects are sequences of integers (akin to a tuple), for a bytes object ```b```, `b[0]` will be an integer, while `b[0:1]` will be a bytes object of length 1.
-(This contrasts with text strings, where both indexing and slicing will produce a string of length 1)
+Since bytes objects are sequences of integers (akin to a tuple), for a bytes object *b*, `b[0]` will be an integer, while `b[0:1]` will be a bytes object of length 1.
+(This contrasts with text strings, where both indexing and slicing will produce a string of length 1.)

 ### Bytearray Objects